TelegramMessenger/Telegram-iOS/docs/Guide-Migration-Kits-template.md

 The delegate `-(NSString *)customDeviceIdentifierForUpdateManager:(BITUpdateManager *)updateManager` has been removed.
 To identify the installation please use the new `BITAuthenticator` class.

+### HockeySDK-iOS 3.5.x

+If you are using `PLCrashReporterCallbacks`, you now have to use `BITCrashManagerCallbacks` instead.
+This `struct` doesn't contain `version` any longer, so you have to remove that.
+Otherwise everything is the same.

 ## Troubleshooting

 ### ld: warning: directory not found for option '....QuincyKit.....'